Ex-Marine identified as suspect in mass shooting in California bar

 THOUSAND OAKS, Calif.
-(Reuters) - A gunman opened fire in a crowded Southern California bar popular with college students, killing 12 people including a sheriff’s deputy, police said on Thursday, in the latest U.S. mass shooting that stunned a community with a reputation for safety.
+(Reuters) - An ex-Marine opened fire in a crowded Southern California bar popular with college students, killing 12 people including a sheriff’s deputy, police said on Thursday, in the latest U.S. mass shooting that stunned a community with a reputation for safety.

-The gunman, identified by authorities as Ian David Long, 28, was found dead in the office of the Borderline Bar and Grill, located in Thousand Oaks, a suburb about 40 miles (64 km) northwest of Los Angeles after the incident at about 11:30 p.m.
-PST on Wednesday (0730 GMT Thursday), apparently having shot himself.
+The gunman, identified by authorities as Ian David Long, 28, was found dead in the office of the Borderline Bar and Grill in Thousand Oaks, a suburb about 40 miles (64 km) northwest of Los Angeles, apparently having shot himself.

 “Obviously he had something going on in his head that would cause him to do something like this,” Dean said.
 “Obviously he had some sort of issues.”